BaCd2P2: a promising impurity-tolerant counterpart of GaAs for photovoltaics

-Zintl phosphide BaCd$\mathrm{_2}$P$\mathrm{_2}$ (BCP) has recently been proposed as a promising new solar absorber.
-This material was identified as a long carrier lifetime, stable, and low-cost absorber through a large-scale computational screening of 40,000 inorganic materials \cite{Yuan2024DiscoveryAbsorber}.
-The long carrier lifetime in BCP has been attributed to the absence of low-energy, deep intrinsic defects in this material.
-In addition, BCP has a direct band gap of $1.46\ \mathrm{eV}$ and a high optical absorption coefficient ($>10^4\ \mathrm{cm}^{-1}$) in the visible-light range.
-Experimentally, phase-pure BCP powder samples were synthesized and found to exhibit strong band-to-band photoluminescence (PL) emissions and a carrier lifetime of up to $30\ \mathrm{ns}$ at room temperature.
-The discovery of BCP unveils a class of AM$\mathrm{_2}$P$\mathrm{_2}$ (A=Ca, Sr, Ba, M=Zn, Cd, Mg) Zintl-phosphide absorbers with band gaps in the range of $\sim$1.4–2.0 eV \cite{Quadir2024LowTemperatureAbsorbers, Hautzinger2025SynthesisApplications, Kauzlarich2023ZintlMaterials,Pike2025AStructure,Zayed2025StudyEnergy}.
+{ The photovoltaic (PV) field is currently dominated by crystalline silicon, which is approaching its single-junction theoretical efficiency limit \cite{Green2009TheEvolution}.
+Meanwhile, thin-film technologies such as CdTe \cite{Burst2016CdTeBarrier}, Cu(In,Ga)Se$_2$ (CIGS) \cite{Jackson2011New20}, and amorphous silicon (a-Si) \cite{Rech1999PotentialCells} have been developed to reduce material usage and manufacturing costs.
+More recently, emerging absorbers like halide perovskites \cite{Kojima2009OrganometalCells}, kesterites ($\mathrm{Cu_2ZnSnS_4}$, CZTS) \cite{Wang2014DeviceEfficiency}, and selenium \cite{Todorov2017UltrathinMaterial} have garnered significant attention for their potential to enable high-efficiency, low-cost, or flexible devices.
+Amid this diverse material landscape, Zintl phosphide $\mathrm{BaCd_2P_2}$ (BCP)} has recently been proposed as a promising new solar absorber.
+It was identified as a stable, potentially low-cost semiconductor with a long theoretical carrier lifetime, high absorption coefficient, and reasonable carrier mobilities (comparable to CdTe) through a large-scale computational screening of 40,000 inorganic materials \cite{Yuan2024DiscoveryAbsorber}.
+The long carrier lifetime in BCP has been attributed to it having few low-formation energy, deep intrinsic defects.
+In addition, BCP has a direct band gap of $1.46\ \mathrm{eV}$ and a high computed optical absorption coefficient ($> 1.5 - 2.0\ \mathrm{eV}$ \cite{Quadir2024LowTemperatureAbsorbers, Hautzinger2025SynthesisApplications, Kauzlarich2023ZintlMaterials,Pike2025AStructure,Zayed2025StudyEnergy, Pike2026AlloyingCompounds}.